GLOBAL MARKETS-Stocks up on central bank support hopes; euro rebounds

 By Rodrigo Campos

-NEW YORK, March 31 (Reuters) - Stocks in major markets rose on Monday while gold, the yen and other safety assets fell after Federal Reserve Chair Janet Yellen reinforced the need for “extraordinary” commitment to support the U.S. economy.
+NEW YORK, March 31 (Reuters) - Stocks in major markets rose for a fifth straight session on Monday while gold, the yen and other safety assets fell after Federal Reserve Chair Janet Yellen reinforced the need for “extraordinary” commitment to support the U.S. economy.

-The euro bounced back against the U.S. dollar even as softer-than-forecast inflation numbers added to the discussion of whether the European Central Bank will cut interest rates when it meets later this week.
+The euro continued to bounce back against the U.S. dollar even as softer-than-forecast inflation numbers added to the discussion of whether the European Central Bank will cut interest rates when it meets later this week.

 Yellen on Monday gave a strong defense for the Fed’s easy-money policies in a speech to a community investment conference in Chicago.

-“I think this extraordinary commitment is still needed and will be for some time, and I believe that view is widely shared by my fellow policymakers at the Fed,” Yellen said.
+“I think this extraordinary commitment is still needed and will be for some time, and I believe that view is widely shared by my fellow policymakers at the Fed,” Yellen said at a community reinvestment conference in Chicago.

 “What Yellen did today was to ... provide more clarity.
 When there aren’t concerns about the Fed tightening, the market can breathe easier,” said Joseph Tanious, global market strategist at J.P.
 Morgan Asset Management in New York.

-An MSCI gauge of major stock markets rose 0.7 percent.
-An index of European blue-chips hit its highest intraday level in more than five years, though the FTSEurofirst 300 index of leading shares closed less than 0.1 percent higher.
+An index of European blue-chips hit its highest intraday level in more than five years, but the FTSEurofirst 300 index of leading shares closed less than 0.1 percent higher .

 Tokyo’s Nikkei stock average gained 0.9 percent to touch a three-week high, supported by comments from Chinese Premier Li Keqiang on Friday that Beijing was ready to support the cooling economy, saying the government had the necessary policies in place and would push ahead with infrastructure investment.